ProfDavisSmith/QuestionsWeHave/README.md

 10. The Moral and Legal Status of Abortion by Mary Warren
 11. I Was Once a Fetus by Alexander Pruss

 This work is under **perpetual** development and may change with time.
-As it sits now, it is a fully functional textbook which is being used at Pierce College and at Bellevue College.
+As it sits now, it is a fully functional textbook which is being used at Pierce College, Olympic College, and Bellevue College.
 Currently, it is made for an eleven week course, with the final module (part or section) not being used for a ten week course.

 ## About the Author